Stu576/PowerBlade/README.md

 ![PowerBlade!](images/PB1.png)

 A SwitchBlade application that runs on PowerShell.
 More to be added as time goes on.
 Used as a teaching tool.
+Many more features to come!